yixiaosz/yixiaosz-study-notes/tools/lerobot/so101-yixiao-notes.md

     --teleop.id=my_awesome_leader_arm
 ```

-- My experience was that the system always asked me to recalibrate the follower arm because of error code `95 Mismatch between calibration values in the motor and the calibration file or no calibration file found`.
+- My experience was that the system may ask me to recalibrate the follower arm because of error code `95 Mismatch between calibration values in the motor and the calibration file or no calibration file found`.
 After this extra follower arm calibration, the teleoperation should begin.

 The teleoperate command will automatically: